keerthik/keerthik.github.io/essays/cities.md

 PG argues that we as mere humans cannot fight the Pavlovian conditioning for the values of the place beyond a certain extent, no matter how sheltered, stubborn or individualistic we may be.
 As a corollary, we can never be as passionate about X as someone surrounded by values that inspire them to pursue X, all else being comparable.

 A related essay of Paul Graham's showcases the differences in how places talk about the Grand Topic of ambitions and innovation -- [Why Startups Condense in America](http://paulgraham.com/america.html).
 Tens of cities or countries every year vocally promise to be the "next silicon valley" -- whether that's a worthwhile aspiration is a separate topic --  via "startup" and "tech" grants, a coworking space and a few statements from the mayor and some local tech CEO.
 However, an engineer-entrepreneur listening closely, aka, tries actually living in one of these while building things, can quickly cut through the marketing noise and hear the true voice of the city.
-If it inspires, welcomes and encourages them, and honestly just makes what they do easier, more rewarding, and a pleasure is the true promise.
-The place will resonate with a history of having done this or at least a willingness to do this for decades, and [it will use many voices to say this.
+If it inspires, welcomes and encourages them, and honestly just makes what they do easier, more rewarding, and a pleasure -- that is the true promise.
+The place will resonate with a history of having done this or at least a willingness to do this for decades, and it will use many voices to say this.

 The Grand Topics are unsurprisingly important to think about and share with your city.
 Other such things (not mentioned in PG's essay) include the dichotomy of individualism vs communalism vs collectivism.
 The cultures surrounding openness, restraint, conservatism, freedom, and so so much more.
 But what I oftentimes find myself further absorbed with are the trivialities.